canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ### Commit messages

-> _Please, please don’t use “uploading changes” or any variations on your commit messages._

 A [good commit message](https://thoughtbot.com/blog/5-useful-tips-for-a-better-commit-message) should tell why the change is needed, what problem it fixes and any side effect it might have.

+Please, please don’t use “uploading changes” or any variations on your commit messages.

 Depending on your workplace or project, you have to follow a naming convention for your commit messages.
-For example, using a code for the type of change (feature, test, bug or refactor) and a task number.
+For example, you have to include the type of change (feature, test, bug or refactor) and followed by a task number from your bug tracking software.
+If you need to follow a convention like this one, [Git can format the commit messages]({% post_url 2020-09-02-TwoRecurringReviewComments %}) for you.

-> _Commit messages are important!
-I heard from a friend who received a comment in a job application exercise about his commit messages.
-So, when it’s time to shine, shine even for your commit messages._
+Keep your commits small and focused.
+Work with incremental commits.
+Don't commit changes that break your project.

 ## Branching and merging